 Both tactics and strategy are essential for the success of a business.
 Strategy provides a roadmap for the organization to achieve its long-term goals, while tactics help businesses respond to changes in the market and address immediate issues.

-Integration between strategic and tactical marketing is essential for a accomplishing your marketing objectives.
-The marketing team should work closely with other departments to ensure that the marketing plan aligns with the organization’s goals.
+No need to go it alone.
+Integration between strategic and tactical marketing is a standard part of a fractional CMO’s services.
+A fractional CMO will work closely with the marketing team and other departments to ensure that the marketing plan aligns with the organization’s goals.